sikaeducation/curriculum/courses/501/standards/write-resumes-cover-letters/topics/cover-letter-intro/README.md

 If a resume is an advertisement, a cover letter is a sales pitch.

-The most common mistake you can make when writing a cover letter is focusing on what you will get out of the job.
+The most common mistake when writing a cover letter is focusing on what you will get out of the job.
 You may really want to work for the company, or you may really need the money, or you may really like their tech stack.
 However, none of those things benefit the company.
 Your pitch should be about the unique things you can offer them that make you a better candidate than everyone else they're talking to.

 Truthfully, not everyone reads cover letters.
 You should still write them, because the people who do read them often value them highly.
 With some practice, they'll get easy enough to write that they won't feel like a chore.

+## Research

+Spend some time researching the company.
+Look through their website, especially any kind of "about the company" sections.
+Look for press releases, interviews, and blog posts.
+Additionally, look through reviews on company and salary review sites like [Glassdoor](https://www.glassdoor.com/member/home/index.htm) to see what employees have said about the company.
+Look at consumer sites for reviews on the company's customers.
+Try to answer the following questions:

+* What is the company's mission?
+What are its values?
+How tightly aligned are their products and overall branding to these?
+* How formal is the company?
+* What kinds of words do they use when talking about themselves?
+* Are there any new products or initiatives they're promoting?
+* Have they come under scrutiny for anything recently?
+* Is their compensation lower or higher than average?
+* Are their customers happy?
+Why or why not?
+* Are their employees happy?
+Why or why not?
+* What does the company need and/or care about that you have?

+Take notes on all of these things, and use what you learn to craft your cover letter.

-## Sections
+## Cover Letter Sections

 ### Salutation